agarrharr/adam.garrett-harris.com/content/blog/2020-12-16-giftful-is-the-best-wishlist-app-on-ios/index.md

 - apps
 ---

 My wife and I like surprising each other for Christmas, but we still want to give each other ideas.
 I used another Christmas list app for several years now, but this year I went to sign in and there was a PHP error on the page.
-They've since fixed it, but this sent me on a search for the best app for my wife and I to used for our Christmas lists.
+They've since fixed it, but this sent me on a search for the best app for my wife and I to use for our Christmas lists.

 ## My requirements were: